Rabab al-Sadr: Career

 Al-Sadr is the president of the Tyre-based Imam al-Sadr Foundation, a non-governmental organization in southern Lebanon.

 The foundation traces it roots to the Dar al-Fatta ("Girls' House") founded by Rabab and Musa al-Sadr in 1962, three years after their arrival in Tyre.
 This organization taught women skills such as knitting, embroidery, housekeeping, and first aid.
-After Musa's disappearance on 31 August 1978, Rabab took over management.
+After Musa's disappearance on 31 August 1978, Rabab took over the management.
 Since then, the foundation has grown to its current state, providing education, social, and health services.

 During the Lebanese Civil War, al-Sadr traveled Lebanon trying to convince women to not let their male family members partake in the war, as well as offering guidance and services to those affected by the war.
 Also during the war, she negotiated for the release of victims of kidnapping on both sides.

 On 13 August 2017, al-Sadr was awarded the Grand Cross of the Order of Malta for her cooperation with the organization.

+Memoir

+The book Miriam (میریام) is the memoir of Mrs. Rabab Sadr, the sister of Musa Sadr and the director of the charitable and social institutions founded by him in 1963.
+These institutions, established by Musa Sadr, the Iranian leader of the Shiite community in Lebanon, focus on supporting orphaned girls in southern Lebanon.
+The compilation process of the book Miriam has been extensive and prolonged.
+Apart from two initial sessions held in 2012 in Tehran, further interviews were delayed due to her presence in Lebanon.
+Ultimately, through multiple trips to Lebanon, 12 sessions were conducted between 2014 and 2015, alongside four additional sessions in Tehran during the same period.
+Subsequently, 18 sessions were held to review the text, accompanied by two supplementary interviews in 2022 in both Lebanon and Tehran.